 - I then load specimens and place into the relaxer.
 For papered specimens I simply place them flat onto the foam, but it is inefficient space-wise.
 It usually takes 6-8 hours for microleps to be relaxed, 1 day for small or delicate leps like slender Noctuids or Geometridae and 2-3 days for the majority of Noctuidae and even Saturniidae.
 Sphingidae seem to usually take 4-5 days, and stubborn ones I inject with a small amount of water to facilitate relaxing.
 I can typically spread the contents of one relaxer in 4-5 hours (sometimes spread over 2 nights) and since I only have 20 spreading boards I never have had the need for constructing a second relaxing chamber.

 - I do NOT add any chemical mold repellant such as chlorocresol, naphthalene or PDB.
 I used PDB for a few years but the vapors are extreme, especially when working at your desk for hours.
 Instead I carefully wash all surfaces with 95% Ethanol for sterilization after each use (boiling water might be substituted).
-You can keep the paper towels for weeks or even months if you carefully soak in ethanol and rinse each time.
 I allow for only a minute ethanol residue because excess alcohol inhibits proper relaxing and you end up with crispy wing-joints, even after a week.
 While this method prevents mold for 5-6 days it is not fool-proof.
 I have forgotten about specimens and within 7-8 days some light mold will begin.
 Despite this, I find this method creates the most satisfactorily relaxed specimens out of anything I’ve tried.